alexandrecuer/smartgrid/Themis/install_Themis.md

 They consist of :
 - a vizualisation tool for creating psychometric diagrams
 - an algorithm dedicated to the calculation of infiltration losses on a building

-install the scripts
+- a specific interfacer for emonhub performing in tcpip mode the operation of an rs485 bus, allowing the deployment of long range 169Mhz sensors and the coopération with boilers rooms controllers install the scripts

 ```